-Enrollment in Part D as of April 2010 was 27.6 million beneficiaries.
+Part D enrollment for 2016 was 41 million beneficiaries.
 Participants choose a plan that best meets their individual needs.
-Plans are required to offer the "standard"

-benefit or one actuarially equivalent or they may offer more generous benefits.
+Plans are required to offer the "standard" benefit or one actuarially equivalent or they may offer more generous benefits.
 Medicare has made available an interactive online tool called the Medicare Plan Finder that allows for comparison of coverage and costs for all plans in a geographic area.
 The tool allows one to enter a list of medications along with pharmacy preferences.
 It can show the beneficiary's total annual costs for each plan along with a detailed breakdown of the plans' monthly premiums, deductibles, and prices for each drug during each phase of the benefit design.
 Plans are required to update this site with current prices and formulary information every other week throughout the year.